 Be aware of the following when working with database views:

 - Views exist as objects in the database and are not registered with the geodatabase, even when you define them on geodatabase tables using the Create Database View tool.

 - Changes made to the schema of the underlying table or tables are not reflected in the view.
 To include additional columns in a view, you must redefine the view to include those columns.

-- You cannot edit data through a database view in ArcGIS Desktop or an ArcGIS feature service.
+- You cannot edit data through a database view in ArcGIS Desktop.

 Views registered with the geodatabase

 Some reasons to register a view with the geodatabase include the following:

 - When you register a view with the geodatabase, information about the view is stored in geodatabase system tables.
 This information, such as the geometry type, spatial reference, and extent, results in improved performance when you add a view that contains a spatial field to a map.